Who's Behind Listverse?

 Following RMS Titanic’s collision with an iceberg, women and children were escorted into lifeboats to escape the sinking vessel.
 Wives were reluctantly pulled away from their husbands, while children were forced to wave goodbye to their fathers, who they never saw again.
 However, Edward and Ethel Beane managed to survive one of the worst maritime disasters in history.

-The couple were honeymooning on RMS Titanic, but were torn apart when Ethel was forced to leave her new husband on the ship and enter a lifeboat.
-Similar to many men on the liner, Edward had no choice but to jump overboard, and he swam in the icy-cold ocean until he was fortunately picked up by a lifeboat.
+The couple were honeymooning on RMS Titanic but were torn apart when Ethel was forced to leave her new husband on the ship and enter a lifeboat.
+Like many men on the liner, Edward had no choice but to jump overboard, and he swam in the icy-cold ocean until a lifeboat, fortunately, picked him up.
 However, many men were not so lucky and tragically succumbed to hypothermia.
 Despite the odds against them, Edward and Ethel were reunited on the rescue ship, RMS Carpathia.

 2 The Titanic Waifs

 When women and children were instructed to enter a lifeboat on April 15, 1912, a father placed his two young sons into collapsible D, which was the last lifeboat lowered into the water.
 The curly-haired boys were then cared for by 22-year-old Mary Kelly from Castlepollard, Ireland, who comforted them with song.